-Investments in marketable securities, mutual funds, and other readily marketable assets are reported at fair value, based on quoted prices in active markets (referred to as Level 1 inputs under GAAP.
+Investments in marketable securities, mutual funds, and other readily marketable assets are reported at fair value, based on quoted prices in active markets (referred to as Level 1 inputs under GAAP).
+Investments in pooled investment accounts are reported at fair value, based on net asset value.
+Purchases and sales of securities are recorded on a trade-date basis.
+Interest income is recorded on the accrual basis and dividends are recorded on the ex-dividend date.
 Unrealized gains and losses are recognized annually based on the change in aggregate fair value.